 The investigation findings will be reported to the Joint Principal (NS) and other relevant staff.
 Parents of students involved will be informed and will be asked to attend a meeting to discuss the problem.
-A decision will be made regarding the involvement of outside agencies, e.g. Manchester Safeguarding Partnership, Police, and other action to be taken (see Range of Action, below).
+A decision will be made regarding the involvement of outside agencies, e.g. Manchester Safeguarding Partnership, Manchester Children's Services, Police, and other action to be taken (see Range of Action, below).
 In serious cases, such action may include further investigation in accordance with the School's Behaviour and Discipline Policy and the Expulsion, Removal and Review Policy contained herein.

-The Joint Principal (NS) will notify the parents of the victim and the bullying and provide details of the action being taken.
+A member of the Pastoral Management Team will notify the parents of the victim and the bullying and provide details of the action being taken.